mieweb/docs/content/general-functionality/portal-management/patient-portal-first-time-setup-and-configuration.md

 ### Select Modules

 The Select Modules section is intended for customizing the functionality of the patient portal.
-There are certain modules enabled, by default.
-How to activate or deactivate these modules is discussed below, as well as how to customize them, as needed.

-1. Clicking on the <strong>Select Modules</strong> header will open a dialog window where modules can be added to or removed from the portal functionality.
-With the necessary modules selected/deselected, simply click the <strong>Save</strong> button to retain all changes.
-2. All of the modules can be given a custom name using the <strong>Custom Module Name</strong> field, under each of the respective section headings.

-Available modules within the portal are:
+The available modules to enable on the portal are:

 * My Appointments
 * Forms
 * Questionnaires
 * My Medical Information
 * Report Work Injury or Illness
-* Send a Message
+* Send A Message
 * Other Health Resources
 * Work Status

+There are certain modules enabled, by default.
+How to activate or deactivate these modules is discussed below, as well as how to customize them, as needed.

+1. Clicking on the Select Modules header will open a dialog window where modules can be added to or removed from the portal functionality.
+With the necessary modules selected/deselected, simply click the Save button to retain all changes.
+2. All of the modules can be given a custom name using the Custom Module Name field, under each of the respective section headings.

 #### My Appointments